3rd Edition

 Larry Nucci is Adjunct Professor in the School of Education at the University of California, Berkeley, USA, and Professor Emeritus in the Department of Educational Psychology at the University of Illinois Chicago, USA.

-Winston C. Thompson is Associate Professor in the Department of Educational Studies and Associate Professor in the Department of Philosophy (by courtesy) at The Ohio State University, USA.
+Winston C. Thompson is Associate Professor in the Department of Educational Studies and an Associate Professor in the Department of Philosophy (by courtesy) at The Ohio State University, USA.